Lawn Mower Service Cost

 • Blade sharpening - Making sure the blades cut cleanly and don't damage your grass

-• Fuel system check - Looking at fuel lines, filter, and carburettor to make sure nothing's blocked or worn
+• Fuel system check - Looking at fuel lines, air filter, and carburettor to make sure nothing's blocked or worn

 • Safety inspection - Checking cables, handles, guards, and other bits to make sure everything's safe

-Other things that may check:
+Other things they may check:

 • Starting system - Testing the pull cord, starter motor, and ignition to make sure it all works